-This recipe is a breakfast casserole variation that I’m calling an egg bake a few years ago.
+This recipe is a type of breakfast casserole variation that I started calling an egg bake a few years ago.
 What that title means is that the Spinach and Mozzarella Egg Bake has lots of spinach and cheese, and just enough egg to barely hold it together.

 Is spinach and eggs a healthy combination?

 No matter what kind of healthy eating plan you follow, spinach and eggs are healthy ingredients!
 Spinach (and other leafy greens) have more nutrients than almost any other food, and eggs are loaded with protein.
 You can also make this with liquid egg products or with more egg whites than yolks if that’s what works for you.

 Why is spinach and mozzarella such a popular combination?

 I can’t say for sure, but I am guessing the reason this Spinach and Mozzarella Egg Bake is such a popular breakfast casserole recipe is because people buy those big plastic tubs of spinach and big packs of grated Mozzarella cheese and then they search for spinach and mozzarella to find ways to use them up!

 What if you’re not a fan of Mozzarella cheese?

 If you’re not a fan of the very mild flavor of Mozzarella cheese, you can definitely use another white cheese in this recipe such as white cheddar, Monterey Jack, or Swiss.

 Check out Low-Carb and Keto Breakfast Casseroles Your Family Will Love for lots more egg bakes or breakfast casseroles like this one.

 How to make the Spinach and Mozzarella Egg Bake: